dudash/s2i-solr/README.md

 <h3>Below you can read how to build and how to use.
 FYI, you don't have to build this repo, you can use a prebuilt image - it's available on docker hub.<h3>

-## Versions available
+## Versions/targets available

 SOLR versions available
 * 7.2.1

-OS versions available
+Target versions available
 * redhat = RHEL 7 based OpenJDK from access.redhat.com
 * jboss = CentOS 7 based OpenJDK for community development use